-This step helps shift our mindset from thinking about concepts to carrying them out.
+This step helps shift our mindset from thinking directly into action.
 It opens the door to conforming our will to that of our Higher Power’s.
 Step 3 is the first step that requires real and continuous action.
 The first two steps focus on reflection and introspection.
-In Step 2, we learned to believe and trust in a Power greater than ourselves (some call that faith).
-Step 3 allows us the place to solidify and act on our newfound faith in ways we never knew possible before coming to the rooms.
+In Step 2, we learned to believe in a Power greater than ourselves (some call that faith).
+Step 3 allows us the place to solidify and act on our newfound faith in ways we never knew possible before coming to the rooms – some call that trust.

 Have you ever wondered WHY (in the Third Step Prayer) we “offer ourselves to Thee?”
 Answer: So our Higher Power can “build with us and do with us as it will.”
 Have you ever wondered WHY we ask HP to “relieve us of the bondage of self?”
 Answer: So that “we may better do HP’s will.”
 Have you ever wondered WHY we ask HP to “take away our difficulties?”
 Answer: So that we fully understand that “victory over them may bear witness to those we would help of HP’s power, love and way of life.”

-Heard a speaker recently say in a meeting about Step 3 that it’s like when you take your car to a mechanic to have them fix/service it.
+I heard someone share in a meeting once about Step 3 that it’s like when you take your car to a mechanic to have them fix or service it.
 You trust that they will be able to get it all tuned up and ready to give back to you.
 They don’t want to KEEP your car, they just want to get it in good working order so you can move on down the road.
 Making the decision to turn our will and our lives over to the care of God (trusting God) is much the same thing.